 |Eggshell||$30 - $50|

-The opacity of the stain affects how deep the color is in the wood.
+The stain opacity affects how deep the color is in the wood.
 Stains come in many different colors and opacities.
 The more transparent the stain, the less effective it is at deflecting water and moisture.
-That is why it is usually better to go with a solid or semi-transparent fence stain or to make certain your stain contains a sealant.
-The cost for stains ranges between $26 to $40 per gallon.
+However, a transparent or semi-transparent stain allows the wood grain to remain visible.
+Sometimes, a transparent stain can enhance the natural wood color while offering some protection.
+Semi-transparent or semi-solid stains can color the wood while still letting a little of the natural grain to show.
+A solid color stain completely obscures the wood underneath and is sometimes the best choice for a very old or weathered fence.
+If possible, ensure your stain contains a sealer to help protect the wood even more.
+The cost for stains ranges between $20 and $120 per gallon.

 |Stain Opacity||Cost per Gallon (Materials Only)|

 |Transparent||$20 - 50|

 |Semi-Transparent||$30 - $80|